FastFilter/fastfilter_cpp/README.md

 Fast Filter: Fast approximate membership filter implementations (C++)

 This is a research library currently.
-Some of the source code is not fully tested, and not well documented.
+It is not meant for production use.

 Developers might want to consider our [Header-only Xor Filter library in C](https://github.com/FastFilter/xor_singleheader/).